brad-allen/mistyskills/c#/helloMisty/ReadMe.txt

 -----------------------------------------------
 STARTING PARAMETERS

-You can pass in these parameters.
+You can pass in these parameters when you start the skill.
 	On the Skill Management page, click on the gear next to the skill you want to run.
-	Add the parameters there, in name and value columns, and start the skill.
+	Add the parameters there, in name and value columns, and start the skill (you can also pass in external events to a skill on the advanced page ;) )

  Weather Mode needs these items from OpenWeather if you want to use it.
 You can get a free key if you don't use it too much (https://openweathermap.org/appid).
-	* OpenWeatherKey -- must be passed in to use this mode successfully
+	* OpenWeatherKey -- must be passed in to use this mode successfully, you will get this after you sign up
-	* CountryCode -- defaults to 'US', you can always change it in your code
+	* CountryCode -- defaults to 'US', you can always change it in your code, or pass it in if needed.
-	* CityCode -- defaults to 'Boulder' - Boulder, CO, cuz that's where I am, you can always change it in your code
+	* CityCode -- defaults to 'Boulder' - Boulder, CO, cuz that's where I am, you can always change it in your code to your location!

 -----------------------------------------------

 AssetWrapper and extra Misty Assets

-* AssetWrapper is an example library to show one way to upload assets to Misty at the start of a skill.
+* AssetWrapper is an example library to show one way to upload assets to Misty's Windows IoT filesystem at the start of a skill.

 * helloMisty/Assets/SkillAssets
 	The items in this folder will be uploaded the first time the skill runs if the files do not exist.